+Ordinary shares

-Ordinary shares On a show of hands every member present at a meeting in person or by proxy shall have one vote and upon a poll each
+On a show of hands every member present at a meeting in person or by proxy shall have one vote and upon a poll each share shall have one vote.

 There are no other classes of equity securities.